Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

 and then

-While it is obviously sees that the polynomials $L_n(x;c)$ given by the formula (\ref{UT4}) are exactly kernel polynomials in the case $d=1$, it is not yet so clear how this sequence is connected to the polynomials $K_n$ appeared in proposition \ref{T13}.
+While it is obvious that the polynomials $L_n(x;c)$ given by the formula (\ref{UT4}) are exactly kernel polynomials in the case $d=1$, it is not yet clear how this sequence is connected to the polynomials $K_n$ appeared in proposition \ref{T13}.
 Moreover, the correct expression of kernel polynomials as a sum in terms of $\left\{P_{n}\right\} $ that provides such more general properties is not yet come over.
-In the usual orthogonality ($d=1$), the polynomials $L_n(x;c)$ are extremely used to characterize the regularity of the corresponding linear form $\mathcal{V}$, they were never the main heroes here, but we leave regularity questions of the Uvarov transform outside of the scope of this paper.
+In the usual orthogonality ($d=1$), the polynomials $L_n(x;c)$ are extremely used to characterize the regularity of the corresponding linear form $\mathcal{V}$, they were never the main heroes here, but we leave regularity questions of the Uvarov transform outside the scope of this paper.
+Notice also that other perturbations are considered recently in \cite{BarriosGarcia,BarriosGarciaManrique}.

-Let us now focus on the d-quasi-orthogonality appeared in the proposition \ref{T13}.
-In fact, the above results (on the d-quasi-orthogonality), allow us to extract another characterization of the d-quasi-orthogonality.
-Actually, the d-quasi-orthogonality between two sequences of d-OPS subject to some conditions \cite{Sadek2}.
+Let us now focus on the $d$-quasi-orthogonality appeared in the proposition \ref{T13}.
+In fact, the above results (on the $d$-quasi-orthogonality), allow us to extract another characterization of the $d$-quasi-orthogonality.
+Actually, the $d$-quasi-orthogonality between two sequences of $d$-OPS subject to some conditions \cite{Sadek2}.